 When you finished your preliminary work (i.e. downloading the price history), you are ready to get your first projection line based on astronomical cycles.
 Click the "Astronomy" button:

-By default, the analysis will start with the Annual cycle.
-You will get something like this, it is called "Composite diagram for Annual cycle":
+By default, Timing Solution calculates the Annual cycle.
+It appears in the Main Window and is called "Composite diagram for Annual cycle":

 Now look at the Main screen:

-This green curve shows how the Annual cycle works in time.
+The green curve shows how the Annual cycle works in time.
 To display this curve together with the price chart (instead of separate panels for each one), click this button:

-As an example, analyze the angle between the Moon and the Sun and its relation to the price moves, i.e. the Moon phase cycle:
+Timing Solution also makes it possible to work with any astronomical cycle.
+As an example, it is possible to analyze the angle separation between the Moon and the Sun and its relation to the price moves, i.e. the Moon phase (synodic) cycle: